OpenMediationProject/OpenMediation/README.md

 ## Bring your own IP Geolocation Database

 An IP Geolocation Database is used to help determine your app user's location.
-Use your own version of database in OM-Dtask and modify the code accordingly in OM-Sever.
+Put your own version of database in OM-Dtask's ./cache/ and implement [GeoService](https://github.com/AdTiming/OM-Server/blob/master/src/main/java/com/adtiming/om/server/service/GeoService.java) accordingly.

 ## Communication